fabioiuri/DRecPy/docs/source/index.rst

 under the research institution LASIGE, from the Faculty of Sciences, University of Lisbon.

+Public contribution is welcomed, and if you wish to contribute just open a PR or contect me fabioiuri@live.com.

 Development Status
 ------------------

-Project in pre-alpha stage.
+Project in alpha stage.

 Planned work:

 - Wrap up missing documentation

 - Implement more models

-- Implement list-wise sampling strategy

 - Refine and clean unit tests